A sewer passage in The Ruien in Antwerp

 Secrets flow under the city

-Descend into an underground world and discover a forgotten piece of Antwerp history!
+Descend into a subterranean world and discover a forgotten piece of Antwerp history!
 In the Middle Ages, countless Ruien, vlieten and vesten traversed the city.
-When these waterways lost their function as source and port, the Ruien were covered and a unique piece of heritage disappeared from the cityscape and our memory.
-A visit to this hidden system of corridors, with its old vaults, canals, bridges, sewers and sluices, takes you on a journey through time.
-During a walk through these special surroundings, you will learn about the history of De Ruien through surprising facts and anecdotes and meet its current residents.
-An experience not to be missed for everyone with a heart for architecture, history and the city!
+When these waterways lost their function as sources and ports, The Ruien were vaulted over and a unique piece of heritage disappeared from the cityscape and our memory.
+A visit to this hidden corridor system, with its ancient vaults, canals, bridges and locks takes you on a journey through time.
+While walking through this special environment, you will learn about the history of The Ruien .
+Surprising facts and anecdotes make this an experience for anyone with a heart for architecture, history and 't City

 The Ruien underground corridor with green/blue lighting

 Now you can rediscover this hidden heritage.
 These underground passages remain a fascinating testament to the city's rich history.
-A visit to The Ruien, with its ancient vaults, canals, bridges, sewers and locks, will bring the historic city centre to life above your head with plenty of interesting facts and mysterious anecdotes from a distant and recent past.
-Did you know, for example, that The Ruien was largely vaulted by the Jesuits, in order to make room for the magnificent Sint-Charles Borromeo church on Hendrik Conscienceplein?
+A visit to The Ruien, with its ancient vaults, canals, bridges and locks, awakens the historic city center above your head with numerous interesting facts and mysterious anecdotes from a distant and recent past.
+For example, did you know that The Ruien were vaulted over in part by the Jesuits, to make room for the magnificent St. Charles Borromeo's Church on Hendrik Conscienceplein?

 Visitors at The Ruien in a blue, protective suit